 If you’re not sure a website you use regularly is available from behind China’s Great Firewall, visit the Great Firewall of China website and enter the URL of the site in question.
 The website will tell you if the site is accessible.

-Remember, availability of sites can change in an instant, so be ready.
+Remember, the availability of sites can change in an instant, so be ready.

 Subscribe to a proxy server service to allow connecting to outside websites.
-Better yet, subscribe to a VPN service, like my #1 choice, ExpressVPN.
+Better yet, subscribe to a VPN service, like my #1 choice, NordVPN.

 Make sure your VPN works from within China.
 Most VPN services offer information about using their VPN from behind the Great Firewall.
 If you can’t find any information, contact the provider’s customer support folks.
 They’ll be able to tell you if their VPN works in China.